gumaerc-testorg/18.05-spring-2014/content/pages/related-resources.md

 R takes 2 minutes to install.
 Here are the steps:

-- Go to {{% resource_link "a3238861-c39e-461e-98a1-e25919d1da0b" "the main page of the R project" %}}.
+- Go to [the main page of the R project](http://www.r-project.org).
 Click the 'CRAN' link on the left.
 Then choose any of the mirror sites.
 - Download and install.
 - On the Mac download the R-3.02.pkg.
 You double-click to install.
 - On Windows just follow the instructions.